droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>Candlelight from the chapel above slips through the cracks, but there's no sign of any creature in the gloom.</p>
 </div>

 Doru, a **vampire spawn**, has used his ***spider climb*** feature to cling to the ceiling at the sound of the players’ approach.
-A player with a passive Wisdom (Perception) score of 16 or higher automatically spots him in the darkened upper corner on the far side of the room.
+A player who passes DC 25 Perception secret check spots him in the darkened upper corner on the far side of the room.
 Otherwise, read the following after one round has passed.

 <div class="description">
 <p>A young man’s voice, strained and tired, echoes from the darkness above.
 “You’ve come to kill me, haven’t you?"</p>